saswatsam786/gateKeeper/README.md

 ### Planned features for the project

 - A built-in store to spend your earned credits on college merch
-- Upload and check status of leave application in student portal.
+- Upload and check the status of the leave application in the student portal.
-- Verification system for leave application on college portal
+- Verification system for leave application on the college portal

 <p align="right">(<a href="#">Back to top</a>)</p>